MicrosoftDocs/powerbi-docs/powerbi-docs/service-connect-to-xero.md

     ![Get started with your new app](media/service-connect-to-zendesk/power-bi-new-app-connect-get-started.png)

 4. Enter a nickname for the organization associated with your Xero account.
-Anything will do, this is mostly to help users with multiple Xero organizations keep them all straight.
-See details on [below](#FindingParams).
+Anything will do, it's mostly to help users with multiple Xero organizations keep them all straight.
+See details on [finding parameters](#FindingParams) later in this article.

     ![Organization nickname](media/service-connect-to-xero/params.png)

-5. For **Authentication Method** and select **OAuth**.
+5. For **Authentication Method**, select **OAuth**.
 When prompted sign into your Xero account and select the organization to connect to.
 Once sign-in is complete, select **Sign In** to start the loading process.

     ![Authentication method](media/service-connect-to-xero/creds.png)

     ![Welcome to Xero](media/service-connect-to-xero/creds2.png)
 6. After approving, the import process will begin automatically.
-When complete, a new dashboard, report and model will appear in the Navigation Pane.
+When complete, a new dashboard, report, and model will appear in the Navigation Pane.
 Select the dashboard to view your imported data.

      ![Xero dashboard](media/service-connect-to-xero/power-bi-xero-dashboard.png)